joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6769349/2025/11/01/miami-smu-mario-cristobal-cfp/

 **‘Intentional’ Explosion Took Place at Harvard Medical School, Officials Say**\
 `Two people were seen running from the building afterward, the school said.
-The school is asking the public for help to identify the individuals caught on surveillance video.`\
+No injuries were reported.`\
 https://nytimes.com/2025/11/01/us/harvard-medical-school-explosion.html

 **Mamdani is joined by Ro Khanna in hopes of exciting South Asian voters.**\